franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 </div>

 Here we see Nunjucks + 11ty two-fold magic.
 First, 11ty takes any separate JSON files within a subdirectory of `_data` and adds each as an entry within a `data` object with the work directory's name.
 So if your file's path is `_data/work/mapAnimator.json`, then `work.mapAnimator` is accessible on that object.
-Second, within Nunjucks you can iterate over the keys of an object just like an array, which felt odd and magical to me coming from Javascript.
+Second, within Nunjucks you can iterate over the keys of an object just like an array, in an implied sort of `Object.keys().forEach()`.

 We iterate over each item in the `work/` directory and refer to it as `workItem`.
 If the `isPublic` attribute is set to `true`, we create a list item and link for the side project.
 If the `isLocal` property is `true`, we allow the path attribute to be the destination of the link and open the link in a new tab, otherwise we tuck it under the /work/ subdirectory.
 This allows us to hide private or in-progress projects and include portfolio configs for client work where we don't own the codebase or don't want to put personal code inside.